Lightning-AI/litgpt/tutorials/download_model_weights.md

 &nbsp;

-## Finetunes and other model variants
+## Finetunes and Other Model Variants

 Sometimes you want to download the weights of a finetune of one of the models listed above.
 To do this, you need to manually specify the `model_name` associated to the config to use.
 For example: